freddolino-lab/ipod/docs/main_config.md

 `quant_numproc` sets the number of chip subtraction processes that can be run in parallel.
 The appropriate value here will depend on your system.

+### force_onesample

+A boolean field, sets whether you would like to force the quant step to run, even if there's only a single replicate in a group.
+We usually set this to false.
+If true, quantification will run even when only a single replicate exists for a given experimental group, and a warning message will be presented.

 ## peaks